How to Remove Crayon from Wood [5 Quick Ways]

 You must pay attention to any traces of crayon still visible when using this cloth.
 If they don’t come off after wiping them off with the cloth, heat the area again with your dryer.

-Repeat this steps until the crayon stain is completely gone from the wood.
+Repeat these steps until the crayon stain is completely gone from the wood.

 These materials are needed: